ye-evercoast/spz/README.md

 spz encoded splats are typically around 10x smaller than the corresponding .ply files, with minimal visual differences between the two.

+### Discord
+Join the [Scaniverse Discord](https://discord.gg/bBq9Wysd) to discuss SPZ-related topics with Niantic developers and community contributors.

 ## Implementations

 ### C++